TOP

 Where Mesen saves everything

 This is important to know.
 Typically, portable emulators save everything in the folder where you keep the emulator's EXE.
 Mesen, however, saves everything in “Documents” by default.
-If you wish, you can change it back to saving everything in the same folder if you go to Options > Preferences > Folders/Files > Data Storage Location.
+If you wish, you can change it back to saving everything in the same folder if you go to Settings > Preferences > Folders/Files > Data Storage Location.
 I think you should just keep it at defaults because having everything in Documents is easier.

 Open a file explorer window and click the Documents folder .
 And then inside Mesen's folder you'll see such folders as: